 The KOMPSAT (KOrean Multi-Purpose SATellite) program is a government funded space program which was started in the mid 90's.
 The first satellite of the KOMPSAT program was launched in 1999 and the second satellite was launched in 2006.
-Currently, KOMPSAT-5 (Figure 3.4) will be launched in August 2013 on a Dnepr-1 launch vehicle of ISC Kosmotras from the Dombarovsky Launch Site, Yasny, Russia.
+Currently, KOMPSAT-5 (Figure 3.5) was launched in August 22nd 2013 on a Dnepr-1 launch vehicle of ISC Kosmotras from the Dombarovsky Launch Site, Yasny, Russia.

-Figure 3.4: KOMPSAT-5
+Figure 3.5: KOMPSAT-5

 The main mission of KOMPSAT-5 is the Earth Observation by using a Synthetic Aperture Radar (SAR).
-In Figure 3.5, the KOMPSAT-5 program architecture is described.
+In Figure 3.6, the KOMPSAT-5 program architecture is described.
 KARI (Korea Aerospace Research Institute) is a primary contractor of KOMPSAT-5 development and SAR Payload operation.
 KASI (Korea Astronomy and Space Science Institute) is in charge of the development of Atmosphere Occultation and Precision Orbit Determination (AOPOD) secondary payload which includes a dual frequency GPS receiver and a laser retro reflector Array (LRRA).

-Figure 3.6 shows the KOMPSAT-5 dual frequency GPS receiver and LRRA.
-A dual frequency GPS receiver will be used for generation of POD (Precision Orbit Determination) data and GPS Radio Occultation (RO) science data.
+Figure 3.7 shows the KOMPSAT-5 dual frequency GPS receiver and LRRA.
+A dual frequency GPS receiver is used for generation of POD (Precision Orbit Determination) data and GPS Radio Occultation (RO) science data.
 The LRRA is used for POD validation of KOMPSAT-5.

-Currently RO products became one of the key observation data for space environment, atmospheric science, and meteorological applications.
+RO products became one of the key observation data for space environment, atmospheric science, and meteorological applications.
 Since 2007, many national meteorology agencies have assimilated the RO data to the operational weather forecasting.
-KOMPSAT-5 RO data are expected to contribute a global RO sounding coverage and international user community.
+Currently, KOMPSAT-5 RO data have been in initial test and are expected to contribute a global RO sounding coverage and international user community.

-Figure 3.5: KOMPSAT-5 Program Architecture
+Figure 3.6: KOMPSAT-5 Program Architecture

-Figure 3.6: Spaceborne GPS Receiver and LRR
+Figure 3.7: Spaceborne GPS Receiver and LRR